avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 2. When donating, donation listed as anonymous even though I did not click that option.
 My message does appear though.

+donation to org, not rider

+fix failing don tests